- Why Choose Michigan Sociology?

 - Grad Life in Ann Arbor

 Consistently rated among the top departments in the United States, the Department of Sociology at the University of Michigan has played a key role in defining the nature of the discipline.
-The department has been at the forefront of the most exciting developments within the field over the past 50 years.
+The department has been at the forefront of some of the most exciting developments within the field over the past 50 years.
 Historically, our program has been known for its pioneering research and training in survey research and quantitative methods.
-However, as nationally prominent scholars specializing in field research and comparative historical methods have joined the faculty, the Department now offers excellent, rigorous training in qualitative methods that complements its continued, traditional strength in quantitative research strategies.
+However, as nationally prominent scholars specializing in field research and comparative historical methods have joined the faculty, the Department now offers excellent, rigorous training in qualitative methods that complements its continued strength in quantitative research strategies.